 Year Awarded: 2016

-Money from the Weatherhead Initiative will be used to support this interdisciplinary and collaborative set of visitors, local scholars, and students.
-The researchers will invite visiting scholars, activists, and policy makers for lectures and special projects.
-The researchers will organize a variety of activities and events: an annual dissertation workshop for a selected group of doctoral students on Afro-Latin American Studies; support for the book series Afro-Latin America, published by Cambridge University Press; and several conferences and research workshops both at Harvard and abroad, with activists, governmental actors, and policy makers, as well as academics, within the framework of the Afrodescendientes/Afrodescendants Initiative.
+Money from the Weatherhead Initiative supports this interdisciplinary and collaborative set of visitors, local scholars, and students.
+The researchers invite visiting scholars, activists, and policy makers for lectures and special projects.
+They organize a variety of activities and events: an annual Mark Claster Dissertation Workshop for a selected group of doctoral students on Afro-Latin American Studies; support for the book series Afro-Latin America, published by Cambridge University Press; and several conferences and research workshops both at Harvard and abroad, with activists, governmental actors, and policy makers, as well as academics, within the framework of the Afrodescendientes/Afrodescendants Initiative.

-The Initiative’s collaborators will host events and conduct research over the next three years that focus on race rights and justice in Latin America.
+The initiative’s collaborators host events and conduct research over three years that focus on race rights and justice in Latin America.
 Together with the founding of the Afro-Latin American Research Institute at Harvard—the first academic unit in the Americas devoted specifically to promote and sponsor research on Afro-Latin Americans—Harvard is poised to become a leader in this growing field.